Rudxain/uBO-rules/README.md

 ## Modes

 ### std
 Stands for "standard".
-It's meant to be used with minimal modifications, as it allows most of the typical content that the user will need
+It's meant to be used with minimal modifications, as it allows most of the typical content that the user will need.

 ### min
 Minimal `noop`, max restriction.
 Meant to be modified in an additive way (by adding rules to "Temporary"), which gives more control to the user.